blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 ## Dataset

 The data contains records of Covid-19 cases, deaths and vaccine records by country in 2020-2023.
 The CSV file columns are separated into country, date and population followed by various informations regarding the covid cases, deaths and the vaccine.
-The dataset is published by OWID and is continously kept uptodate.
+The dataset is published by OWID and is continously kept updated.
 The version of the dataset used was downloaded on the 17.05.2023.

 **Data:** [`owid_covid_data.csv`](https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv)